Logo

 Training & Attachments

-Students from CBU, UNZA, Evelyn Hone College gain practical laboratory skills in molecular biology, mycotoxin analysis, and food safety.
+Students from CBU, UNZA, Evelyn Hone College gain practical skills in molecular biology, mycotoxin analysis.

 Collaborative Network

-Partners: IAEA, ARC-OVI, CVRI, National Biosafety Authority, Universities (CBU/UNZA).
-Satellite laboratories in Choma and Kasama.
+Partners: IAEA, ARC-OVI, CVRI, National Biosafety Authority, CBU/UNZA.
+Satellite labs in Choma & Kasama.